Stevens Institute of Technology: 1900–1999

 In its first century, Stevens grew quickly, evolving from a small, four-year undergraduate engineering college into a comprehensive technological university with strengths in key fields such as quantum computing, artificial intelligence, resilience engineering, robotics, complex systems, healthcare, biomedical research, brain research and fintech.
-The university produced a Nobel Prize winner (Frederick Reines '39 M.S.
-'41) and thousands of new technologies, products, services and research insights.
+The university's alumni included a Nobel Prize winner (Frederick Reines 1939 M.S.
+1941) and its faculty produced thousands of new technologies, products, services, and research insights.

 In 1906, students, under the guidance of President A.C.
 Humphreys, created the honor system – a moral and ethical code governing the life of Stevens students and preaching equality and honest work.
 The student-run system still exists to this day, in which the accused are tried by their peers with a punishment recommended to the faculty.
 Stevens was the first technical school to implement such a system.

 During World War II, Stevens Institute of Applied Science was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.
 During this time, the institute was also honored by the naming of the Victory Ship, SS Stevens Victory, a merchant cargo ship built by the Bethlehem Fairfield Shipyard at Baltimore.
 Launched on May 29, 1945, the ship was one of 150 named for U.S. colleges and universities.

-In 1959, the undergraduate engineering degree was changed to the bachelor of engineering (B.E.) to reflect the broad-based interdisciplinary engineering curriculum (the M.E. degree of that time was a baccalaureate degree, not to be confused with the present Engineer's degree, which is a terminal professional graduate degree).
+In 1959, the undergraduate engineering degree was changed to the bachelor of engineering (B.E.) to reflect the broad-based interdisciplinary engineering curriculum (the M.E. degree of that time was a baccalaureate degree, not to be confused with the present engineer's degree, which is a terminal professional graduate degree).

 Also in 1959, the land occupied by the 40-room Victorian mansion, "Castle Stevens" or "Villa on the Hudson", was repurposed for the 14-story administration building completed in 1962, later renamed the Wesley J. Howe Building.
 Serving as a campus building since in 1911, it was used as a dormitory, cafeteria, and office space.
 The unsupported cantilevered staircase, with its elegant hand-carved balustrade, was one of only two such "floating staircases" in America.

 Stevens' graduate program admitted women for the first time in 1967.
 Undergraduate women were first admitted in 1971.
 The Lore-El Center for Women's Leadership promotes the empowerment of women at Stevens.

 In 1982, Stevens became the first institution in the U.S. to require all incoming first-year undergraduate students to purchase and use a personal computer.
 Around this time, an intranet was installed throughout campus, which placed Stevens among the first universities with a campus network.

 WCPR: Castle Point Radio, the radio station of Stevens Institute of Technology since 1961, has over 10,000 LPs, one of the largest record collections in New Jersey.